CHBO-FM

 CHBO-FM is a Canadian radio station broadcasting at 107.5 FM in Humboldt, Saskatchewan, with a hot adult contemporary format branded as 107.5 Bolt FM.
 The station is owned by Golden West Broadcasting.

 History

 The station received CRTC approval on January 25, 2011, and was officially launched on October 12, 2011.

-On April 6, 2018, CHBO's Humboldt Broncos broadcaster Tyler Bieber was one of sixteen who died in a team bus crash near Armley.
+On April 6, 2018, CHBO's Humboldt Broncos broadcaster Tyler Bieber, and board-op/statistician Brody Hinz were two of sixteen who died in a team bus crash near Armley.